mohamd7ali/ML/Regression/Ridge & LASSO Regression/README.md

 ## Project Structure

-- **`boston_housing_regression_analysis.ipynb`**: The main Jupyter Notebook containing the code and explanations for the regression analysis and feature selection.
+- **`Ridge_LASSO_Regression.ipynb`**: The main Jupyter Notebook containing the code and explanations for the regression analysis and feature selection.
 - **`Boston.csv`**: The dataset used for the analysis, containing housing data with features such as crime rate, number of rooms, and tax rate.

 ## Dataset Description